akim6700/projectgit-/README.md

-# projectgit- elisha is a fucking loser
+# projectgit- elisha is total winner